jbgo/jbgo.github.com/_drafts/2015-04-14-learn-faster-slow-down.md

 title: Want to learn faster? slow down!
 ---

 I've always considered myself a fast learner.
 Yesterday, a friend of mine surprised me by telling me he thought of himself as a slow learner.
-We are coworkers with the same job function, software developer, and learning is vital to our success in this position.
+Having seen is growth first hand over the past 6 months, I know this is simply not true.
+When I sat down to analyze and improve my learning methods and discovered that I am also a slow learner.

 As a software developer, you are always learning something new.
 You may be building something you've never built before and need to acquire domain expertise, or you are introducing a new, shiny, NoSQL database that you've never used before.
 So when you come across [sexy techniques to increase your learning speed](http://fourhourworkweek.com/2013/05/20/accelerated-learning-techniques/) you jump all over them.
 If you listen to the opening of that, I wouldn't call getting to the top 5% in 6-12 months speed learning.
 In fact, you'll probably spend the next 5-10 years getting into the top 1%.
 I'm not saying that those techniques don't work (maybe they are actually very good).
 For example, speed reading sounds like a great way to learn faster, but if you think you can read a freshman calculus textbook at 1,200 WPM and pass the exam afterwards (assuming you don't already know calculus) [you may be mistaken](http://lifehacker.com/the-truth-about-speed-reading-1542508398).
 I'm just saying that I've found the same few techniques, applied in healthy doses, consistently, over a long period of time add up to a huge ocean of knowledge.
 It's kind of like compound interest for your mind.

 Enough talking.
 Here is the system I use to learn faster.
 There are six techniques, but they make up one system of learning.
-You will notice that seem very efficient, but they do result in knowledge and skills getting stuck in your head for long periods of time.
+You will notice that seem very inefficient, but the seem to work well for me when I have the patience to actually follow through.

 ### Slow down!